akashcraft/LED-Controller/README.md

 - Pulsing and Flashing Control
 - Interval Timing Control
 - Alert SOS (Sounds from Hitman 3)
-- Music Player with LED Sync
+- Media Player with LED Sync
 - Keyboard Shortcuts
 - Settings
 - Dark Mode

 ## Under Development
 Some of these features are available and ready to use in the CLI Version.
 Run the `lightcraft_cli.py` file.
-- Beat Function in Music Player
+- Repeat Function in Media Player
 - Custom Operation Codes
 - Multi-Language Support (Planned)